Marienberg: Location and design

-The town is situated on a plateau north of the Ore Mountain ridge, at an elevation between 460 and 891 metres above sea level.
+The town is situated on a plateau north of the Ore Mountains ridge, at an elevation between 460 and 891 metres above sea level.
 It is approximately 31 kilometres south of Chemnitz, to which it is connected via the Flöha Valley Railway.

 The historical town centre follows a rectangular plan, imitating Italian renaissance.
 The centre is the market square, a square of 1.7 hectares in area.

 Marienberg and Pobershau were merged into the administrative unit (Verwaltungsgemeinschaft) of Marienberg, Pobershau has been incorporated into Marienberg with effect from 1 January 2012.